mosip/documentation/docs/inji-wallet/technical-overview/integration-guide/pixelpass.md

 const jsonData = decodeMappedData(cborEncodedString, mapper);
 ```

-The `decodeMappedData` takes 2 arguments a string which is CBOR Encoded or a mapped JSON and a map with which we will be creating a JSON by mapping the keys and values.
-If the data provided is CBOR encoded string the API will do a CBOR decode first ad then proceed with re-mapping the data.
 The example of the returned JSON would look like, `{"name": "Jhon", "id": "207", "l_name": "Honay"}`